Add Warmth To a Sunset or Sunrise in Photoshop

-As human beings we seem strongly affected by sunrises and sunsets.
-All over the world people gather at the most beautiful places from which to enjoy the gold golden goodbye or hello of the sun.
+As human beings, we seem strongly affected by sunrises and sunsets.
+All over the world, people gather at the most beautiful places from which they enjoy the golden goodbye in the evening or hello of the rising sun.
+Capturing these scenes with our cameras is relatively simple.
+But when editing How To Add Warmth To a Sunset or Sunrise in Photoshop.
+We’ll share two very easy techniques in this tutorial.

 Painting With Warmth – Technique One